-It is a complicated, unprecedented, and evolving situation know, we know.
-I also know that my client who is a fears she will not be able to see the end of her settlement negotiations as she witnessed nurse friends being rolled to the ICU.
-I have also been asked for the nth time by the nth of a thing or two about drafting their wills.
+It is a complicated, unprecedented, and evolving situation - I know, we know.
+However, I also know that a frontline client fears she will not see the end of her settlement negotiations as she witnessed nurse friends being rolled to the ICU.
+I have also been asked for the nth time by the nth frontline of a thing or two about drafting their wills.
 There is an air of perishability floating with the spring pollens.

 Was the UK stockpile of PPE kept at a level with sufficient consideration as to the “Section 8 effect” during an apocalyptic supply market?

-- Access to adequate supplies of personal protective equipment and hand for all nursing, midwifery, social care and student nurse staff for use at the point of care.
+Access to adequate supplies of personal protective equipment and hand sanitiser for all nursing, midwifery, social care and student nurse staff for use at the point of care.

-- Provision from government and employers to ensure all nursing staff can care for their children without a loss of income.
+Provision from government and employers to ensure all nursing staff can care for their children without losing income.

 There are a lot of questions.
-I understand the government are “triaging” they need to deal with.
-It is hoped that the RCN and all HCWs receive answers and assurances they deserve, and that HCWs shall not be put a position where they need to contemplate choosing to break their contractual obligation in order to keep themselves safe.
+I understand the government are “triaging” issues that they need to deal with.
+It is hoped that the RCN and all HCWs receive answers and assurances they deserve and that HCWs shall not be put in a position where they need to contemplate choosing to break their contractual obligation to keep themselves safe.